 Keeping a journal is a technique that can help you make improvements in your life.
-To some people, the ability to keep a journal comes natural, while others struggle with it.
+To some people, the ability to keep a journal comes naturally, while others struggle with it.

 Whether you keep a consistent daily journal, an occasional journal, or simply jot notes to yourself when ideas come to you, this technique can have powerful implications in helping you attain your goals.